 When most people think of looking at a waterfall, they think they have to venture into the woods.
 With these falls, go into the city.

 The waterfalls first gained notoriety from Henry Wadsworth Longfellow’s poem The Song of Hiawatha.
-However, today it’s known best for the pictures from those that ventured behind Minnehaha Falls in winter.
+However, today it’s known best for the pictures from those who ventured behind Minnehaha Falls in winter.

 Minnehaha Falls is fed by Minnehaha Creek, before flowing into the Mississippi and Minnesota rivers.
 It is most famous for its ice cave.
 Every year people love to explore the frozen water that forms.

-The falls is part of the much larger Minnehaha Regional Park.
+The falls are part of the much larger Minnehaha Regional Park.
 The urban park is one of many in Minneapolis, but this is probably the most popular.

 Yes, Minnehaha Falls does freeze in the winter.
 The falls, which are located in Minnesota, are known for their stunning appearance when they are frozen over.

-The freezing of the falls is a natural occurrence that happens each year when the temperature drops below freezing for an extended period of time.
+The freezing of the falls is a natural occurrence that happens each year when the temperature drops below freezing for an extended period.

 But the Gardens, biking, and café that are popular in the summer will all be closed during winter.

 At the top of the falls, you can see water misting out from it.
-The base of the falls had a big mound of frozen ice from where the water is been piling up.
+The base of the falls had a big mound of ice from where the water had been piling up.

 Because the water is constantly moving, it is always changing.
 If we went back in a couple of weeks, we could probably notice a bunch of differences.

 You could see open water at the base of the falls where the ice had not fully formed.
-There are usually big openings between the frozen falls where you could see behind them.
+There are usually big openings between the frozen falls where you can see behind them.